civicrm/org.civicrm.testapalooza/README.md

 Civi or the CMS), and CiviCRM administrators may use different CMS's, file structures, and URLs.
 One way to mitigate this would be creating configuration files (e.g. each extension could have its own copy of `codeception.yml` or `karma.conf.js` which must be fine-tuned with file-paths and URLs for a local CiviCRM).
-Unfortunately, managing those configuration files grows unwieldy with multiple extensions.
+Unfortunately, if you have a dozen extensions with tests, creating those custom configuration files becomes unwieldy.

 To resolve this, we use the helper command, [`cv`](https://github.com/civicrm/cv).
 This command automatically searches for CiviCRM and bootstraps it.
-It can be integrated into your extension tests, enabling them to execute without custom configuration files.
+It can be integrated into your extension tests -- enabling them to lookup CiviCRM folders and URLs without custom configuration files.

 In the remainder of this document, we'll discuss some general testing rules and end with links to specific examples.